An effective Chebotarev density theorem for families of number fields, with an application to $\ell$-torsion in class groups: A zero density result for families of Dedekind zeta functions

 \begin{remark} It is worth comparing precisely Condition \ref{KM_condition} to the hypotheses originally stated in the work of \cite{KowMic02}.
-We note that the above criteria \ref{item1} -- \ref{item3} reduce to exactly the criteria that Kowalski-Michel assume in \cite[Thm.
-1]{KowMic02}; Condition \ref{item4} above replaces their assumption that all the $L$-functions in $S(X)$ have the same gamma factors at infinity.
-That condition was only used in order to attain the uniform convexity bounds of \cite[Lemma 10]{KowMic02} (Kowalski, personal communication), and thus we merely assume the relevant uniform convexity bounds directly. \end{remark}
+We note that the above criteria \ref{item1} -- \ref{item3} reduce to exactly the criteria of \cite[Thm.
+2]{KowMic02}; Condition \ref{item4} above replaces their assumption that all the $L$-functions in $(S(X))_{X \geq 1}$ have the same gamma factors at infinity.
+That condition is only used in order to attain the uniform convexity bounds of \cite[Lemma 10]{KowMic02} (Kowalski, personal communication), and thus we merely assume the relevant uniform convexity bounds directly. \end{remark}

-In this context, we recall Kowalski and Michel's original theorem: \begin{letterthm}[{\cite[Theorem 2]{KowMic02}}] Let $S(X)$ be a family of cuspidal automorphic representations of $\GL_m(\Q)$ satisfying conditions \ref{item1} -- \ref{item4} of Condition \ref{KM_condition}.
+In this context, we recall Kowalski and Michel's original theorem: \begin{letterthm}[{\cite[Theorem 2]{KowMic02}}] Let $(S(X))_{X \geq 1}$ be a family of cuspidal automorphic representations of $\GL(m)/\Q$ satisfying Condition \ref{KM_condition}.
 Let $\al \geq 3/4$ and $T \geq 2$.
-Then there exists a constant $c_0'$ defined by \beq c_0' = \frac{5mA}{2} + d \eeq and a constant $B \geq 0$, depending only on the family parameters, such that for every choice of $c_0 > c_0'$ we have that there exists a constant $M_{4,c_0}$ depending only on $c_0$ such that for all $X \geq 1$,
+Then there exists a constant $c_0' = c_0'(m,A,d)$, in particular \beq c_0' = \frac{5mA}{2} + d, \eeq and a constant $B \geq 0$, depending only on the family parameters, such that for every choice of $c_0 > c_0'$ we have that there exists a constant $M_{4,c_0}$ depending only on $c_0$ such that for all $X \geq 1$,

 \end{letterthm}